Tannymorel, Queensland: History

 On Sunday 25 April 1915, Archbishop James Duhig laid the foundation stone for a Catholic church in Tannymorel with over 2,000 people attending.
 On Sunday 10 October 1915 Duhig blessed and dedicated St Michael's Catholic Church.
 The architects were Dornbusch & Connolly of Warwick and the contractor was Ludwig August Tessman also of Warwick.
 The building was 60 by 30 ft with a sacristry 14 by 14 ft and a porch 14 by 8 ft with the total cost of buildings and furnishings being £1250.

-In December 1915 a cyclone damaged both the Anglican and Catholic churches.
+In December 1915, a cyclone damaged both the Anglican and Catholic churches.

-On Tuesday 7 February 1922 the Queensland Governor Matthew Nathan officially unveiled the Tannymorel War Memorial.
+On Tuesday 7 February 1922, the Queensland Governor Matthew Nathan officially unveiled the Tannymorel War Memorial.
 The ceremony was to have occurred on 31 December 1921 but was postponed due to wet weather.
 The memorial is made of Helidon sandstone and is 4 ft square at the base and topped with an obelisk rising to 15 ft above the ground.
 There are four marble panels on which the names of local servicement who died in World War I are inscribed on one panel while the other three panels record the names of those who served but survived, a total of 60 men.
 The memorial cost £104 and was constructed by William James Booth, a stonemason at Warwick.

-In 1924 there was a Church of Christ in Tannymorel.

-On Sunday 16 November 1947 the Chairman of the Glengallan Shire Council, J. H. Hansen, officially unveiled an addition to the war memorial in the form of an Honour Roll listing 10 men from the district who served in World War II.
+On Sunday 16 November 1947, the Chairman of the Glengallan Shire Council, J. H. Hansen, officially unveiled an addition to the war memorial in the form of an Honour Roll listing 10 men from the district who served in World War II.

 The Methodist church in Mount Colliery was sold and relocated to 15 Oak Street, Tannymorel (28.2938°S 152.2479°E), where it is used as a private residence.